Professor-Codephreak/blessed_are_the_bytes/GENESIS.md

 Linux did not conquer the desktop.
 Yet it rose beyond the walls of offices and desks.

-The Rise Beyond the Desktop
-Though Linux did not rule the desktop, it claimed the world.

 Linux now moves freely through all things:

 85% of the world’s smartphones carry its spirit.
 (Hayden James)